 The best Assurance Vie providers also offer contracts that can be used as estate planning tools that protect assets when living in France.

 The use of Assurance Vie for French inheritance tax planning

-Being aware of your rights with regards to lifetime gifting, and understanding the legal options available in terms of the ownership of assets, enables you to reduce the burden of French inheritance tax.
+Being aware of your rights with regard to lifetime gifting, and understanding the legal options available in terms of the ownership of assets, enables you to reduce the burden of French inheritance tax.
 Assurance Vie contracts offer individuals certain inheritance tax planning incentives.

 French succession laws

 The best Assurance Vie providers design products that offer shelter from the rules of “forced heirship”, making it a useful tool for spouses to transfer assets between one another and provide protection to the surviving partner in the event of death.
 The proceeds paid out from Assurance Vie policies are largely beyond the reach of French succession law.
 In the event of death, the proceeds of an Assurance Vie are distributed to the beneficiaries (net of social taxes).
-It is however potentially subject to French inheritance taxes.
+It is, however, potentially subject to French inheritance taxes.
 The following rules apply:

 - Policies left to the spouse or PACS partner are exempt from inheritance tax.

 - All other beneficiaries have an Assurance Vie tax-free allowance of 152,500€ per person, on the provision that investments were not made after the policyholder’s 70th birthday.